exercism/javascript/concepts/objects/about.md

 ## Explanation

-Besides the primitive data types like `number` and `string`, there is another important data type in JavaScript called `object`.
+Besides primitive data types like `number` and `string`, there is another important data type in JavaScript called `object`.
 Objects are collections of key-value pairs.
 In other languages they are referred to as maps or dictionaries and often times values need to have the same data type.
 In JavaScript only the type of the key is restricted, it has to be a string.